 Editor’s tip: In need of a good wash and care duo for the job?
 We love the SheaMoisture Raw Shea Butter Moisture Retention Shampoo and Conditioner because they help to deeply moisturize your hair while adding shine.
 Expect curls that are gently cleansed and wholly hydrated.

-Step 2: Install single braids or twists without the use of hair product.
+Step 2: Install single braids or twists without the use of hair products.

 Doing this step without product will allow the hair to grip better and enable them to stay put.